DannyBoyNYC/session-4a/readme.md

 Note - I haven't included the form to add a recipe in this, just the first part - the DOM manipulation.
 For the form, review the notes from session 3.
 Be sure to include `app.use(bodyParser.urlencoded({ extended: true }));` in app.js.
 Read up on it here: https://medium.com/@adamzerner/how-bodyparser-works-247897a93b90

+Please be sure to use your own database on mLab.
+THe sample here uses mine.

 Notice the images in `/app/img/`.

 If you are using a separate `script.js` file for `index.html` you will need to add this to the `app.js` file: